withtally/gov_deployer/README.md

 ![Theme image for repository](resources/banner.png) DAO Contracts Deployer
 ======================
-A tool to deploy governance related contracts supported by Tally via CLI.
+A tool to deploy governance and related contracts supported by Tally via CLI.

+All the contracts disclosed here are opinated versions of it.
+And you can always redesign and modified if they stick to the overall pattern.

 ----------------
 # Gov Deployer